getify/You-Dont-Know-JS/this & object prototypes/ch3.md

 myObject.b; // undefined
 ```

-This behavior is different from when you reference *variables* by their identifier names.
+This behavior is different from when you reference *variables* by their identifier names [RHS reference lookup].
 If you reference a variable that cannot be resolved within the applicable lexical scope look-up, the result is not `undefined` as it is for object properties, but instead a `ReferenceError` is thrown.

 ```js
 var myObject = {